 If, on the other hand, the pods are the most valuable part of the tree, as in the case of mesquite (Prosopis spp.), bio-control agents can be selected that will prevent pod production.
-The seed-feeding beetles that were introduced against mesquite prevent only the germination of seeds from the animal droppings, without significantly reducing the nutritional value of the pods.
-They do not prevent pod or seed production.
+The seed-feeding beetles that were introduced against mesquite prevent only the germination of seeds from animal droppings, without significantly reducing the nutritional value of the pods, and in other words do not prevent pod or seed production.
 Bio-control agents are mostly introduced from the country of origin of the plant.
-The Bio-control method is considered to be the safe and environmentally friendly control method due to the methodology and care taken into implementing it.
+The bio-control method is considered to be the safe and environmentally friendly control method due to the methodology and care taken into implementing it.

-7.3.1.
+6.2.2.
 Implementing Biological Control

-Before the official release of a bio-control agent in South Africa, extensive studies are carried out in a quarantine facility to ensure that the agent will not damage other, non-target plants.
+Before the official release of a bio-control agent in South Africa, extensive studies are carried out in a quarantine facility to ensure the agent will not damage other, non-target plants.